 I’ve also done several bits of paid freelance work over the years, including writing articles for the likes of Riot Games, Red Bull, Betway and more.

 Events have brought me experience too.
-I’ve moderated panels at conferences (like Esports Insider, above, and other industry events) and given various talks at colleges and universities, including a guest lecture on journalism at the University of Chichester.
+I’ve moderated panels at conferences (like Esports Insider, above, and other industry events) and given various talks at colleges and universities, including this guest lecture on journalism at the University of Chichester.
+My latest panel is this one on working in esports at Norwich Games Festival 2025 at the end of May.

 I also have an esports consultancy, helping brands, businesses and investors break into the world of esports.